 Home

-The Saltees are a haven for sea birds, nurturing an impressive array of birds, from Gannets and Gulls to Puffins and Manx Shearwaters.
+The Great Saltee is a haven for sea birds, from Gannets and Gulls to Puffins and Manx Shearwaters.
 They also lie on an important migratory route and a popular stopping-off place for spring and autumn migrants.
 The Great Saltee also has a breeding population of Grey Seals, one of the very few in eastern Ireland.
 Up to 120 animals are present in autumn and up to 20 pups are produced annually.

-Archaeological evidence show that Neolithic man settled there, and traces of religious settlements still exist.
-Early Christian hermits, Vikings, Normans and medieval monks also inhabited the islands.
-Small communities of farmers and fishermen made a humble living there.
-There is also evidence of buccaneering and smuggling.
-A flourishing period in the history of the islands was from about 1500 - 1800.
-The Saltees were in the path of one of the world's most important sea trading routes - between Britain and the American continent.
-They were used as a base for pirates, wreckers and smugglers.
+Archaeological evidence show that Neolithic man, early Christian hermits, Vikings, Normans and medieval monks inhabited the islands.
 Pirates from Spain, France, North Africa and America plundered the busy merchant ships within sight of the islands.
 And in the days of sail the waters around the islands became known as " the graveyard of a thousand ships" and the islands their tombstones, so dangerous was the area to shipping.
-The gains of the wreckers and smugglers could very well be hidden in the many caves which have mysterious and romantic names - Lady Walker's Cave, Happy Hole, Otter's Cave and Hell Hole, enough for any Treasure Island.

 If the Saltees had any other name before their present title, it has been long lost.
 As for the origin of the name there are two possible theories, Norse or of Old or Middle English derivation.
 However the name suggests a Norse origin (Salt ey - salt island) derived from the phenomenon of the salty spray which sweeps across the islands at times of high winds and waves, especially during the winter.

-In December 1943 the Saltees were purchased privately by the late Prince Michael the First.
-Since his death in January 1998 the islands are now owned by his five sons Michael, John, Manfred, Paul, Richard and daughter Anne.
-He is buried in the family vault in Bannow Bay, Co.Wexford.
+In December 1943 they were purchased privately by the late Prince Michael the First.
+Died in 1998, he is buried in the family vault in Bannow Bay, Co.Wexford.

 Vital Statistics of the Saltees: